SAP/spartacus-docs/_pages/telco/installing-sap-commerce-cloud-with-tua-for-use-with-spartacus.md

 ---
-title: Installing SAP Commerce Cloud with TUA for use with Spartacus
+title: Installing SAP Commerce Cloud for use with TUA Spartacus
 ---

 The following instructions describe how to install and configure SAP Commerce Cloud (release 1905) with Telco and Utilities Accelerator (release 2003, latest patch) for use with a Spartacus storefront.
 In these instructions, SAP Commerce Cloud with TUA is installed on your local computer, so `localhost` is used in the browser URLs.